Prepare your Office 365 tenant

 - Education, Education Plus, and Education E5

 Microsoft Teams will also be available to customers who purchased E4 prior to its retirement.

-If you don't currently have an Office 365 account, you can sign up for the Office 365 Developer program to get a free one-year Office 365 Developer Tenant.
+If you don't currently have an Office 365 account, you can sign up for the Office 365 Developer program to get a free 90 days (can be renewed for as long as you're using it for development activity) Office 365 Developer Tenant.
 This account can only be used for testing purposes.
 See more information on setting up your test accounts.

 Turn on Microsoft Teams for your organization